pto pta funding 8

 This post is going to give you clarity on this topic and you’ll walk away knowing what you should (and should not be) laying out funds for!

-Items Your PTO Should Fund
+Items Your PTO Should Definitely Fund

 PTO Operations

-There are many things that are needed to run the PTO, and they’re at the top of the okay to pay for list:
+There are many things that are needed to run the PTO, and they’re at the top of the okay to pay for list.

 It’s even ok to cover the cost of printer ink if an officer (think: PTO President) is making a lot of copies at home.